 If you’re considering installing a glass floor system in your house and you’ve never been down this path before, you’re probably wondering how thick the glass needs to be for the structure to be considered safe.
 Well, the answer depends on four considerations, which we go through in detail below:

 If you want a glass floor that will withstand high loading- including heavy furniture items- then the glass will have to be thicker for stronger structural support.
-Conversely, if you won’t put lots of heavy items atop the surface or don’t expect too much foot traffic, narrower glass can be used to save on costs.
+Conversely, if you won’t put lots of heavy items on top of the surface or don’t expect too much foot traffic, you can install a narrower glass to save on costs.

 The fewer the number of supports for the glass panels, the thicker the panels need to be.
-For instance, a 1×1-meter square glass flooring panel that is only supported on two sides can provide enough structural support at about 50mm thickness.
-However, if this panel is provided support on all four sides, it could be only 32mm thick and still provide adequate structural strength and stability.
+For instance, a 1×1-meter square glass flooring panel with support on two sides can provide enough structural support at about 50mm thickness.
+However, if this panel has support on all four sides, it could be only 32mm thick and still provide adequate structural strength and stability.

 Heat-strengthened or tempered glass boasts greater structural strength compared to standard float glass.
 As such, toughened glass flooring doesn’t have to be as thick as standard glass flooring.

 4. Glass Spans